rohinibarla/rohinibarla.github.io/_posts/2022-01-18-profit-is-part-of-the-plan.md

 draft: false
 ---

+Plan is a tool to fulfill the purpose.

+When you have a burning purpose in your heart, your mind will come up with dozen plans.

 Profit is not the purpose.
 Profit is part of the plan.
 You need profit to fulfill the purpose.